richeyward/richeyward.github.io/content/posts/flareon/01/04-sploitastic/index.md

 series:
   - Flare-On-01
 series_order: 4
-lastmod: 2026-04-24T19:17:13.625Z
+lastmod: 2026-05-26
 ---

 ## Initial
-This challenge starts with a single PDF file.
-As with most CTF files I examine, I normally transfer them to my [FLARE VM](https://github.com/mandiant/flare-vm).
+This challenge starts with a single PDF file and is a lot of fun.
+As with most CTF files that I examine, I normally transfer them to my Windows [FLARE VM](https://github.com/mandiant/flare-vm) as I run Linux natively.
 When I attempted to import this file however, it was flagged as malicious by Windows Defender.

 ![](04-01.png)